simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 E.I. is very depressed.
 She set out with such an open heart.
 She says: "What shall one do with humanity; these are not men."
 George is very downcast: "But that China, which is shown to us in museums and lectures, has nothing in common with what is occurring!"
 Our Chinese has drooped altogether, and begs us not to speak of anything because they will kill us, "because these are thieves, murderers and dogs!"
 The lama whispers, "The Chinese never act differently."
 All this becomes dangerous.

-Sir Aurel Stein gives in his book, as an authentic fact, that the Taotai in Kashgar for a few years of his administration transferred in his name to Hankow two million *taels.* We thought this communication impossible, although Sir Aurel Stein is an authoritative scientist.
+Sir Aurel Stein gives in his book, as an authentic fact, that the Taotai in Kashgar for a few years of his administration transferred in his name to Hankow 2,000,000 *taels.* We thought this communication impossible, although Sir Aurel Stein is an authoritative scientist.
 But is it possible?
 Is it possible? . . .

 <a id="174">**174 ALTAI-HIMALAYA**</a>